alimirakim/persistamp/README.md

 - To **redeem a reward**, click the 'Redeem' button on a reward certificate.
 - Confirm that you really want to redeem this reward, and the cost will be taken out from your points.
 - **See previously redeemed rewards**, including when they were redeemed, in the shop's Receipts History.
-- Indulge yourself in your redeemed reward, whatever it may be, or show the receipt to whoever will treat you for it <3 .
+- Indulge yourself in your redeemed reward, whatever it may be, or show the receipt to whoever will treat you for it. 💞
 - If a reward is **unable to be redeemed** (not enough points, zero quantity), the Redeem button will show red and be unclickable.
 - **Note!** There are no refunds!
-All reward shop sales are final :) .
+All reward shop sales are final ;D .

 <img src="readme/images/form-redeem.PNG" alt="Redemption form" align="left" width="60%">
 <img src="readme/images/receipt.PNG" alt="Receipt" width="30%">